laniricky/100-Days-Challenge/README.md

 - Make it enjoyable by adding fun elements like emojis and jokes!

 ## Daily Projects 📅
 Each day's project will be added as a subdirectory in this repository.
-You can find the projects under the `projects` folder.
+You can find the projects under the `projects` folder, organized by day.

 ### Project Structure
-- `Day 1`: Hello World App
+- `projects/day_1/`: Hello Universe 🌌
-- `Day 2`: Simple Calculator
+- `projects/day_2/`: Simple Calculator
+- (Continue this format for each day...)

 ## Getting Started 🔧